Yohannfra/JenRik/README.md

 - You can't use '|' (pipe) caracters in you tests because it's used by the parser to delimit fields.

 ## Roadmap
--   Improve the parser and make it more flexible
+- Switch to toml for the configuration file and rewrite it using Python or Go ?
+- Add the possibility to diff the output with an existing file

 ## Licence
     This project is licensed under the terms of the MIT license.